GelaSkins/product-tagger/readme.md

    ```

 ## Usage
+1. Export a set of products to be tagged via Analytics/Reports in Shopify Admin
-1. Place your CSV file in the `intake` folder
+2. Place your CSV file in the `intake` folder
-2. The CSV should have these columns:
+3. The CSV should have these columns:
    - Product title
    - Product vendor
    - Product type
-3. Run the script:
+4. Run the script:
    ```bash
    node product-tagger.js
    ```